Rabin92/Rabin92/README.md

 # Hello, I'm Rabin! :wave:

 I'm an aspiring web developer who is passionate about web development.
 I enjoy building websites that is responsive, interactive and easy to use.
-I have an eagerness to learn new things, develop my knowledge and build up my skills.
+I have an eagerness to learn new technologies, develop my knowledge and build up my skills.

 ## Languages and Tools